ioos/sensor-web-harvester/README.md

 java -jar source-sos-injectors.jar -metadata "jdbc:postgresql://localhost:5432/sensor" sensoruser sensor 40.7641 32.6666 -124.1245 -114.0830

 To update the SOS with all the station in the metadata database.
-Call this hourly or more
+Call this hourly or less

 java -jar source-sos-injectors.jar -updatesos [SOS URL] [databaseUrl] [databaseUsername] [databasePassword]